A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 Avenida 5 de Outubro 2D, 8700-302 Olhão, faro

-It is scruffy but is an authentic taberna, tiny, with no other attraction, other than what your good, experienced nose dictates, full of talkative locals.
-You are served as many sardines as it is possible to eat accompanied by some chips, sweet potatoes a very fresh pipirrana salad and jugs of house wine.
+This place is scruffy, but it is an authentic taberna, tiny, with no other attraction than your good, experienced nose dictates, full of talkative locals.
+You are served as many sardines as you can eat, accompanied by some tremendous homemade chips, sweet potatoes, a fresh pipirrana salad, and jugs of house wine.
 All the food keeps coming until we say enough!
-Two and a half hours have passed, the bill for 3, €20!!
+Two and a half hours have passed, and the bill for 3, €20!!

 The sardines keep coming..........